rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-017/index.md

 ![Vollmond preview](vollmond-preview.png)

-[Vollmond][vollmond-itch] a small non violent adventure in the style of Zelda 2.
+[Vollmond][vollmond-itch] is a small non-violent adventure in the style of Zelda 2.
 You as a player are cursed and must find 4 ingredients for the famous `Moonshot` disenchantment potion.